Summer in Alaska is unlike anywhere else in the world.

 If you are heading to Denali or anywhere inland then you will definitely encounter the onslaught of bloodsuckers.
 Long sleeves and pants are good deterrents as long as they’re thick enough to prevent getting punctured.
 And while you can wear a mosquito net on your head, it’s not the most ideal.
 These are the best options to keep them at bay:

 - Best Spray: The absolute best mosquito repellant (but not the cleanest) is Deet.
-If you will be in thick wooded areas or near freshwater, you will want Deet.
+If you will be in thickly wooded areas or near freshwater, you will want Deet.
+I usually opt for Ben’s, but Repel or Coleman are also good brands.

 - Best Deet-Free Option: For a not so harsh brand, Repel has a Lemon Eucalyptus scented non-Deet repellant.
 It’s the best non-Deet option on the market.